 Duration Pay Codes

-A duration pay code is used to define the distribution of codes assigned to a duration of time that employees are paid.
-These codes use a work rule that defines a duration of time as “worked” even though employees may have taken this time off.
-This type of pay code is intended to be viewed and processed as a pair of punches, and it ensures that standard hour codes are created and assigned properly within the Kronos system.
+A duration pay code defines the distribution of codes assigned to a duration of time that employees are paid.
+These codes use a work rule defining a time duration as “worked,” even though employees may have taken this time off.
+This type of pay code is intended to be viewed and processed as a pair of punches, and it ensures that standard hour codes are created and appropriately assigned within the Kronos system.

 How to Define Pay Codes in Kronos

-While there are a few specific steps to follow to define each different pay code, here are the main steps to create a new code or edit an existing code within your Kronos system.
+While there are a few specific steps to define each different pay code, here are the main steps to create a new code or edit an existing code within your Kronos system.

-- Click “New”, “Duplicate” or “Edit” to create a new code or update an existing one.
+2. Click “New,” “Duplicate,” or “Edit” to create a new code or update an existing one.

 Getting Started with Surety Systems

-Interested in learning more about how Kronos codes can improve payment organization and management for your employees?
+Are you interested in learning more about how Kronos codes can improve payment organization and management for your employees?
 Surety Systems is here to help.
-Need an extra hand defining codes or outlining the details for your UKG pay codes?
-They can help with that too.
+Do you need an extra hand defining codes or outlining the details for your UKG pay codes?
+They can help with that, too.

-Our team of senior-level Kronos consultants has the skills and experience needed to lead your team to success — the first time.
-Let them take care of complex code definition, configuration, and distribution so you can spend more time doing your job.
+Our team of senior-level Kronos consultants has the skills and experience needed to lead your team to success— the first time.
+Let them handle complex code definition, configuration, and distribution so you can spend more time doing your job.

 How Can We Help?

-Not sure what to expect when partnering with our consultants?
-Luckily for you, we’ve included a snapshot of one of our Kronos consultants to give you a better idea.
+Are you unsure what to expect when partnering with our consultants?
+Luckily, we’ve included a snapshot of one of our Kronos consultants to give you a better idea.

 Surety Senior Kronos Pay Codes Consultant

-- Experience with both WIM and Boomi integrations (SQL, HTML, XML, etc.)
+• Experience with WIM and Boomi integrations (SQL, HTML, XML, etc.)

 Contact us today for additional information or to get started with one of our Kronos experts.